ge3224/fcc/rwd/cp2-tribute-page/essay.md

 On October 24, 1936, Noel Sickels resigned from *Scorchy* after AP rebuffed his request for salary renegotiation.
 There were other factors, according to Mullaney.

-“It should be pointed out, too, that Sickles was becoming bored with the constant deadlines of producing a daily strip,” Mullaney wrote.
+“It should be pointed out, too, that Sickles was becoming bored with the constant deadlines of producing a daily strip,” Mullaney said.
 “He was such a perfectionist, he would often get to the last panel, decide he didn’t like it, and throw out the entire strip, instead of doing a new third panel as a paste-over.
 He was also looking for new challenges.”

 Sickles went on to enjoy a successful career in magazine illustration and advertising.
 Artist Harry Devlin first met Sickles in 1940.
 In Devlin’s biography of Sickles for the Society of Illustrators, he describes Sickles’ success outside of cartooning.